 The New Horizons mission took a more direct path after its January 19, 2006, launch.
 On February 28, 2007, it performed a flyby of Jupiter on its way to Pluto and other dwarf planets.
 The travel time to Jupiter was just over 13 months.

-Juno, which launched the most recently, on August 5, 2011, will take five years to travel to the gas giant.
+Juno, which launched on August 5, 2011, took five years to travel to the gas giant, arriving on July 4, 2016.

 The time it took each mission to travel to the gas giant varied, and depended not only on technological leaps in propulsion systems, but also in how the planets lined up with one another.